-I want to create materials and community applying Universal Design for Learning principles to open the doors of mathematics to adult learners for whom learning math may have been unpleasant, terrifying and/or perceived as impossible.
+I want to create materials and community applying Universal Design for Learning principles, and design cognitively accessible mathematics for adult learners for whom learning math may have been unpleasant, terrifying and/or perceived as impossible.

 Many widely used adult basic education math resources are accelerated repetition of procedural instruction.
 When that proves ineffective for many students, they are often deemed "not able."